XKirby/MMBN3-Randomizer/README.md

 - Addition of a GUI version of the program using PAGE.
 (To be honest, I should probably use something else.)
 - Addition of randomized Battle Chip Damage, Program Advance Damage, and Virus/Navi HP Randomization.
 - Addition of Battle Chip Code Modes, to change the Chip Codes throughout the game.
-- Addition of various .txt files that store data, with a NOTES.txt that includes info on how to mess/not mess with them.
+- Addition of various .txt files that store data, with an Instructions.txt that includes info on how to mess/not mess with them.
 - Addition of seed input and an extremely detailed Output Log and hash, for speedrunning/races.
 - Addition of randomizable Chip/PA and Virus/Navi Names.
 - Addition of full support for MMBN3 Blue.